The Pupil Premium Charter

 The Pupil Premium is a government initiative designed to support the achievement of students who fall into the following groups:

-- Children currently in receipt of Free School Meals for the academic year 2018-19
+- Children currently in receipt of Free School Meals

 - Pupils in years 7 to 11 recorded as Ever 6 FSM (children who have been eligible for Free School Meals in the last 6 years)

 - Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order.